AlexPullen91/True-or-False/README.md

 ## Manual Testing

+*Test case: Save button disabling*

+    1. Moused over save button to see cancel sign instead of pointer cursor or hover animation.
+    2. Clicked save button multiple times and nothing happens.
+    3. Moused over to input field, entered "Test".
+    4. Moused back to save button and pointer has replaced cancel sign.
+    5. Clicked save and text changed to "Saved!" and button can no longer be clicked.

+    Verdict: Working as intended

-**Submitting a high score**
+*Test Case: Submitting a high score*

     1. Moused over username field to see cursor change and signal typing is available.
-    2. Clicked to enter and typed in "name".
+    2. Clicked input field and typed in "name".
-    3. Moused over save to see cursor has changed to pointer instead of no entry sign and then clicked.
+    3. Moused over save button to see cursor has changed to pointer instead of cancel sign and then clicked, seeing text changed to "Saved!".
     4. Moused over to high scores button and clicked.
-Page changes to highscores.html and "name" is correctly displayed.
+Page changes to highscores.html and "name" is correctly displayed along with score.

+    Verdict: Working as intended

-**High Scores sort and cap at 10**
+*Test Case: High Scores sort and cap at 10 / statement loading and answering functionality*

     1. Played through the game 10 games logging with a unique name and different score each time.
+    2. A variety of different statements (same ones sometimes repeated) load from the API and correct/wrong answers are accurately detected each time.
-    2. On 11th playthrough ensured score was high enough to place and submitted with unique name.
+    3. On 11th playthrough I ensured score was high enough to place and submitted with unique name.
-    3. Lowest score drops out in in place of the latest and confirms functionality.
+    4. Lowest score drops out in in place of the latest and confirms functionality.

+    Verdict: Working as intended

 ### Issues and Resolutions